Papa John’s Garlic Dipping Sauce

 There are a couple of reasons my copycat recipe is better than all the others:

 • Liquid Margarine – It’s the real secret to this recipe.
-Papa John’s doesn’t use butter and so margarine is the right ingredient to use.
+Papa John’s doesn’t use butter so margarine is the suitable ingredient to use.

 • Consistency – My copycat sauce has the same consistency as Papa John’s sauce.
 It’s thick and creamy and not melted.